Unito vs. IFTTT

 Pricing and support

 There’s another key difference between Unito and IFTTT: the price.
 IFTTT is free to use.
 Unito is free to use for two weeks before you need to sign up for one of our plans.
-At the personal level, Unito plans start at $10/month.
-We also offer team, company, and enterprise plans.
+You can find all the latest details on our pricing page here.

 Why the difference?
 At its core, IFTTT is a self-serve platform.
 You create — or search through existing — applets that make your life easier.
 Not unlike using an app store.
 Unito is a business service focused on deeper integrations for company-wide workflows.
 We also provide a complementary onboarding session and ongoing customer support to make sure you get the most out of our service.